 Times are changing, technology is improving, and marketers need to keep up with the latest trends.
-Real-time marketing is the best example of how technology improved the way people promote and sell their products and services.
+Real-time marketing is the best example of how technology has improved the way people promote and sell their products and services.

 In this article, we are going to show you: